Home

 Smooth the tissue paper onto the ball without straightening out the wrinkles.
 Snip off any excess paper and smooth the edges down.

-If you get ‘bald’ patches, or the paper rips, no problem.
+If the paper rips and you get a 'bald' patch, no problem.
 Just brush more PVA on and cover the offending patch with a smaller piece of scrunched-up tissue paper.

 Do the same if there’s an area on the ball that doesn’t look quite right yet.
 Add a second layer of tissue paper if you can still see the wire through the first.